Parsa-Rajabi/cis-145/projects.md

 Here are the steps to submit your screenshot to Blackboard:

 1. Go to UFV Blackboard
-2. Navigate to CPSC 1030 Course
+2. Navigate to CIS 145 Course
 3. Visit the course content page
 4. Select `Projects`
 5. Find the respective project